Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

 As a leading Los Angeles weight loss doctor, I offer a highly innovative and medically supervised weight management program that has proven to be among the most effective in the United States.

 My patient’s medical weight loss is faster and safer than standard diets because you are under the care of a medical doctor throughout your treatment.
-Weight loss physicians like me can use medications and tools unavailable in commercial or self-directed weight loss treatments.
+Weight loss physicians, like myself, can utilize medications and tools that are not available in commercial or self-directed weight loss treatments.
 In addition, with medical weight management, a healthcare professional is with you every step of the way.

-Medical weight loss is also more able to accommodate all the things that can impact your ability to lose weight.
-Medical conditions such as PCOS and medications such as antidepressants and birth control can cause weight gain or make weight harder to lose.
-A medical professional can work around your medical conditions or find appropriate medication substitutions.
+Medical weight loss is also better equipped to address all the factors that can impact your weight loss efforts.
+Medical conditions such as PCOS and medications such as antidepressants and birth control can cause weight gain or make weight loss harder.
+A medical professional can work with you to manage your medical conditions or find suitable medication alternatives.

 My patients have achieved remarkable results through my customized weight loss programs, which are tailored to address each patient’s underlying medical issues.
 With over 10 years of experience, I am well qualified to ensure your long-term success.